 Not a member of KDVA?

-Open to former and current U.S. Military and DoD Personnel who served in U.S. Forces Korea (USFK) or Combined Forces Command (CFC) Headquarters and Korean Augmentation To United States Army (KATUSA) Veterans.
+Open to former and current U.S. Military and DoD Personnel who were awarded the Korea Defense Service Medal or served in U.S. Forces Korea (USFK) or Combined Forces Command (CFC) Headquarters and Korean Augmentation To United States Army (KATUSA) Veterans.

 Membership is free.
 Sign up here.

 Republic of Korea tanks with the 1st Marine Division head a firing line during a Korea Marine Exercise Program in Pohang, South Korea, in November 2017.
 While major exercises like Ulchi Freedom Guardian have been suspended, the Pentagon said Monday, Nov.
 5, 2018, that lower-level exercises have "never stopped."
 (Cpl.
 Anthony Morale/Marine Corps)

 President Donald Trump’s call to suspend U.S.-Korea exercises earlier this year did not impact unit-level training, which went on as planned to sustain readiness, the Pentagon said Monday.

 Over the weekend South Korea’s Yonhap News Service reported that U.S. and Korean forces resumed the Korea Marine Exercise Program on Monday and they are beginning a two-week exercise involving III Marine Expeditionary Force and 500 troops from the South Korean Marine Corps.

 However most lower-level exercises actually were never paused, the Pentagon said.